 Admiral Farragut Academy alumni aren’t just astronauts and admirals.
 Farragut also has many alumni working in the entertainment industry as actors, writers, directors, producers, and more.
-The following are just a few of those alumni who attribute much of their success today to the skills they developed at Farragut.
+The following are just a few of those alumni who attribute much of their success today to the skills they developed at Farragut in our Spotlight.

 Andy Luckey ‘84S